 Faculty evaluate students in the clinical settings using the Clinical Performance Evaluation (CPE) during and at the end of the clinical experience.
 During clinical experiences where students are placed with a preceptor in the clinical setting, the clinical evaluation is completed collaboratively by the preceptor and the clinical faculty, but the clinical faculty maintain ultimate responsibility for student evaluation and assign all final course grades.
 Students must demonstrate successful achievement of the critical elements identified in each core competency.
 Performance will be evaluated on a pass/fail basis.
 Progression in the clinical sequence of courses can be denied for unprofessional behavior, unsafe clinical practice, unsatisfactory academic or clinical performance, or for significant immoral or unethical action.
 To progress, students must pass the entire clinical experience to receive a passing grade in the class.
-Failure in either the theory/lecture component of the course or the clinical course is outlined in the individual course syllabus.
+Failure in either the theory/lecture component of the course or the clinical component results in failure of the course.
+If the course must be repeated, both components must be repeated.
+Specific assignments and responsibilities for each clinical course is outlined in the individual course syllabus.